kiewic/PowerBI-WaffleChart/Roadmap/README.md

 * [Legend Builder](https://github.com/Microsoft/PowerBI-visuals/issues/35)
 * [Axis Builder](https://github.com/Microsoft/PowerBI-visuals/issues/36)

-Note: 'code complete' means the code has been checked into the development branches and is making its way to production (typically 2-3 weeks)
+**Note**: 'code complete' means the code has been checked into the development branches and is making its way to production (typically 2-3 weeks)